easimon/azure-builtin-roles/README.md

-# Archive of built-in Azure Role Definitions
+# Monitor/Archive of built-in Azure Role Definitions

 Frequently updated list of built-in Azure Roles (not Azure AD roles) to track changes over time.
 Inspired by [MAMIP Monitor AWS Managed IAM Policies](https://github.com/z0ph/MAMIP).

-WIP.
+This is a work in progress.
+At the moment it only scrapes Azure Role Definitions on a schedule, and pushes changes to this repository.

+## TODO list

+- Monitor AAD roles
+- Monitor available permissions (actions/dataactions)
+- Add twitter bot support, similar to MAMIP

 ## Caveats